Where did it all start

 The entire process of placing wagers has also shifted.
 No longer do people have to hunt for a bookie, unless they want to.
 Placing bets is now accessible via online sportsbooks.
 People can place their bets online, and watch sports matches via live streaming all from the comfort of home.

-With mobile devices getting more advanced these services are also available on the go, so punters can carry their favourite teams and bookies in their back pockets.
+With mobile devices getting more advanced these services are also available on the go so that punters can carry their favourite teams and bookies in their back pockets.
 For punters, it was a whole new way of placing bets.
 The internet allows gamblers to compare odds and markets between sportsbooks.
 It has forced bookies to focus on attracting clients, unlike in the past where punters were grateful to find a bookie.
 Now, you can use our bookmaker comparison tool to find a bookie that will fit you most.

 Future Sports Betting

 The history of sports betting up to now has been an exciting journey.
 But there are amazing things still to come in the sports world.
 One fantastic feature of the pastime is the opportunity for live betting during a game.
 It increases the adrenaline and allows bettors to win big if they place smart bets at the right time.
-Also, the growth of mobile betting is part of the sports gamling future.
+Also, the growth of mobile betting is part of the sports gambling future.

 Now imagine enhancing that live game experience with VR and AR technology, transporting players into a live betting immersive experience.
 Even though it’s convenient to place bets using online bookies, the best part of the sports experience was missing, actually watching the game.
 With new technology, punters can now enjoy convenient wagering options as well as watch the game as though they were right there at the stadium with the rest of the fans.